backpagepod/backpagepod.github.io/_posts/2022-07-25-xxl-4-tv-shows-century-2.markdown

 ---

 [Play Episode.](https://www.patreon.com/posts/xxl-episode-4-tv-69463120)
-> Two more top 10 lists of the best TV shows of the century, along with a fun first section where we each ask the other 10 random questions about TV, including 'who's the best TV dad?
+> Two more top 10 lists of the best TV shows of the century, along with a fun first section where we each ask the other 10 random questions about TV, including 'who's the best TV dad?'

 <figure>
     <img src="/assets/images/chernobyl.jpeg" alt="Chernobyl 2 tweet">